SESAME Project: Southern European Seas: Assessing and modelling ecosystem changes: 1 November 2006 – 30 April 2011

 - Citizens/Youth Consultation

 In order to carry out the Consultation Process, the project assigned nine Geographical Areas (France, Greece, Ireland, Italy, Norway, Poland, Portugal, Spain and Sweden) distributed across Europe to ensure that there is a sufficient dialogue encompassing geographical and cultural differences and engaging a broad amount of stakeholders, citizens and youth.
-Indigo-Med was the Mediterranean Area Leader, carrying out the consultations for citizens/youth (1-day event) as well as stakeholders (2-day event).
+Martha Papathanassiou worked as the Mediterranean Area Leader, carrying out the consultations for citizens/youth (1-day event) as well as stakeholders (2-day event).

 SEA CHANGE “BLUE SCHOOLS”